-These innovative blended learning courses merge interactive valuable face-to-face events, convenient online instruction and other progressive technology—such as internet collaboration tools, multimedia, and mobile—to create a highly personalized and more productive learning experience with better outcomes.
+These powerful, collaborative learning experiences are designed to meet the needs and demands of today's businesses through blending interactive valuable face-to-face events, convenient online instruction, and other progressive technology to create a highly personalized and more productive learning experience with better outcomes.

 Using a variety of different learning techniques in the corporate setting enables organizations to deliver engaged training to a larger number of professionals, all over the world.
 Other benefits include:

 - Flexible access to high-quality, relevant and leading-edge content

 - Asynchronous and synchronous learning and ability to adapt to individual team needs